Revery gets $2M to improve mental health with mobile gaming techniques – TechCrunch

 When people think of sleeping apps, ones that focus on meditation (Calm and Headspace, for example) or soothing noises usually come to mind.
 The Revery team isn’t sharing a lot of details about its app before launch, but says it draws from casual mobile games, which are designed to get people to return for short play sessions over a long period of time.
 The goal is to use gamification to make CBT practices interactive and fun, so it becomes part of users’ daily routines.

 “That’s the same kind of gameplay that Zynga and King have used, which is why Kriti’s experience is super helpful,” said Siew.
-Casual games revolve around rewarding people for small actions, and for Revery app, that means positive reinforcement for habits that contribute to better sleep.
-For example, it will reward people for putting their phones down.
+Casual games revolve around rewarding people for small actions, and for the Revery app, that means positive reinforcement for habits that contribute to better sleep.
+For example, it will reward people for putting down their phones.

 “I think a lot of people have the misconception that solving sleep is only at the time you fall asleep.
 They don’t realize that sleep is impacted by what you do throughout the day,” Siew said.
 “A big part is also what are your thoughts, behavior and the other things that you do, so in order to effectively and sustainably improve sleep, we also have to change your thoughts and behaviors outside of the time you’re trying to fall asleep.”